Back to the MHSUDS Homepage

 Assisted Outpatient Treatment Services

-Assisted Outpatient Treatment (AOT), also referred as Laura's Law, is an optional county implemented program that provides intensive court-ordered treatment in the community for individuals with severe untreated mental illness and a history of violence or repeated hospitalization.
+Assisted Outpatient Treatment (AOT), also referred to as Laura's Law, is an optional county implemented program that provides intensive court-ordered treatment in the community for individuals with severe untreated mental illness and a history of violence or repeated hospitalization.

 Health Stores for a Healthy Community